When you buy through links on our site, we may earn an affiliate commission. Learn more

 The main usability challenges involve occasional false positives on legitimate sites, particularly regional websites or newer domains that haven’t established a reputation yet.
 When this occurs, you can whitelist sites through the extension popup, though it requires manual intervention each time.
 The annoying thing about Guardio is that it sometimes flags perfectly legitimate international shopping sites or regional news sources as suspicious, which creates friction when browsing content from different countries or discovering new websites.

 Guardio uses a freemium pricing model with basic protection available at no cost and premium features requiring a paid subscription.
-The pricing is reasonable for individual users, though it can add up for families needing multiple licenses.
+The pricing is reasonable for individual users, though it can add up for families needing multiple licences.
 They offer monthly and annual billing options with the usual discount for longer commitments.

 When people ask ‘does Guardio cost money’ or ‘how much does Guardio cost?’, the answer depends on what level of protection you need.
 Is Guardio free?
 Yes, there’s a basic tier, but it’s pretty limited compared to the premium features.